 The LongView Property Investment framework

-Which of the properties below, all purchased in 2009 for $310k-390k, has been the best investment over the last decade?
+Right at the start of our quiz we asked which of the properties below, all purchased in 2009 for $310k-390k, has been the best investment over the last decade?

 To answer this question let’s use our investment framework to help you determine which property might be a better long-term investment.